 - 1. How to Buy Cryptocurrency?

-- 2. Where to Buy Cryptocurrency?
+- 2. Where to Buy Cryptocurrency: The Most Popular Way

-- 2.3.
+- 3.2.
 Coinbase

-- 2.4.
+- 3.4.
 Coinmama

-- 2.6.
+- 3.6.
 Bitstamp

-- 2.7.
+- 3.7.
 Kriptomat

-- 3. How to Buy Bitcoin From an ATM?
+- 4.1.
+Buying Bitcoin From an ATM

-- 4. How to Buy Bitcoin and Ether P2P (Peer-to-Peer)?
+- 4.2.
+Buying Bitcoin and Ether P2P (Peer-to-Peer)

 How to Buy Cryptocurrency?

-A cryptocurrency wallet is where you store your cryptocurrencies after you have bought them.
+Now, let me introduce you to all the key things you should know about.
 You can compare a cryptocurrency wallet with your bank account.
 In the same way that you store traditional currencies(USD, JPY, EUR etc.) in your bank account, you will store your cryptocurrencies in your crypto wallet.

 There are three types of wallets: